tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/index.md

 | [Subscriptions](~/docs-ref-autogen/servicebus/Subscriptions.json)  | Operations for managing Service Bus topic subscriptions. |
 | [Topics](~/docs-ref-autogen/servicebus/Topics.json)  | Operations for managing Service Bus topics. |

+### Service Bus service

+Service Bus [service APIs](/rest/api/servicebus/service-bus-runtime-rest) access the Service Bus service directly, and perform various management operations at the entity level, rather than at the namespace level (such as [sending a message to a queue](/rest/api/servicebus/send-message-to-queue).
+These APIs use [SAS authentication](/azure/service-bus/service-bus-sas).

+### RDFE management

+These [management APIs](/rest/api/servicebus/resource-provider-apis) provide programmatic access to much of the functionality available through the Azure portal.

+Service Bus also has a set of [RDFE APIs](https://msdn.microsoft.com/library/dn249730.aspx) that enable you to manage Service Bus [entity metrics](/rest/api/servicebus/service-bus-entity-metrics-rest-apis).

 ## See also